 The reconciliation reserve, based on the provisions of art.
 69 of the Regulations, is the residual amount of own funds of the Company that qualifies as an element of own funds Type "Tier 1 unrestricted".
 The reconciliation reserve is determined by making some deductions to the amount of the difference between assets and liabilities resulting from MCBS.
-The table below shows the detail of the calculation of the reconciliation reserve.
+The table below shows the detail of the calculation of the reconciliation reserves.

-Reconciliation Reserve
+Table E4 - Reconciliation Reserve

-Tier 1 unrestricted Surplus of assets over liabilities (A) 80,441 Own Shares (held directly and indirectly) (B) Dividends, distributions and predictable costs (C) 2,500 Other elements of core capital (D) 62,581 Adjustments for items of their limited funds in relation to portfolios subject to adjustment of fairness and equity separated (E) Reconciliation reserve (A-B-C-D-E) 15,360
+2024 Tier 1 unrestricted 2023 Tier 1 unrestricted Difference Surplus of assets over liabilities (A) 137,039 103,263 33% Own Shares (held directly and indirectly) (B) 0 0 Dividends, distributions and predictable costs 0 0 Other elements of core capital (D) 62,581 62,581 0% Adjustments for items of their limited funds in relation to portfolios subject to separate fairness and equity adjustment (E) 0 0 Reconciliation reserve (A-B-C-D-E) 74,458 40,682 83%